-- a.
-Designs purposeful professional goals to strengthen the effectiveness of instruction based on students' needs; - b.
+- Designs purposeful professional goals to strengthen the effectiveness of instruction based on students' needs - b.
 Examines and uses data-informed research to improve instruction and student achievement; - c.
-Uses a variety of data, independently and in collaboration with colleagues to evaluate learning outcomes, adjust planning and continuously improve the effectiveness of the lessons. - d.
-Collaborates with the home, school and larger communities to foster communication and to support student learning and continuous improvement; - e.
-Engages in targeted professional growth opportunities and reflective practices, both independently and in collaboration with colleagues; and - f.
-Implements knowledge and skills learned in professional development in the teaching and learning process.
+Uses a variety of data, independently, and in collaboration with colleagues, to evaluate learning outcomes, adjust planning and continuously improve the effectiveness of the lessons. - d.
+Collaborates with the home, school and larger communities to foster communication and to support student learning and continuous improvement. - e.
+Engages in targeted professional growth and opportunities and reflective practices. - f.
+Implements knowledge and skill learned in professional development in the teaching and learning process.